Luxury Outlook 2023

 Information we collect directly.
 We collect information that you provide to us, such as:

 Information we collect from third parties.
 We may collect or receive personal information about you and your property from third party sources, such as public databases, joint marketing partners, social media platforms (including from people with whom you are friends or otherwise connected), brokers and affiliated agents, and other real estate professionals, and third parties.
 For example:

-Pursuant to the GDPR (and other relevant laws), we collect, use and otherwise process personal information for the following legal basis:
+Legal bases under certain privacy laws.
+Pursuant to the GDPR, UK and Brazil data protection law, and similar laws we collect, use and otherwise process personal information for the following legal bases:

 In addition, we may process your personal information where necessary to protect the vital interests of any individual.

-We use the information for security purposes, to facilitate navigation, to personalize and improve your experience while using the Services, to improve and measure our advertising campaigns and to better reach users with relevant advertising both on our Services and on third party websites.
-We also gather statistical information about use of the Services in order to continually improve their design and functionality, understand how they are used and assist us with resolving questions regarding them.
+We use the information for security purposes, to facilitate navigation, to improve, analyze and optimize our Services and their functionality, to personalize and improve your experience while using the Services, to improve and measure our advertising campaigns, and to better reach users with relevant advertising both on our Services and on third party websites.

 If you have disabled one or more cookies, we may still use information collected from cookies before your disabled preference was set.
 However, we will stop using the disabled cookie to collect any further information.

 Pixel tags and other similar technologies.
 Pixel tags (also known as web beacons and clear GIFs) may be used in connection with some Websites to, among other things, track the actions of users of the Websites (including email recipients), measure the success of our marketing campaigns and compile statistics about usage of the Websites and response rates.
 We and our service providers may also use pixel tags in HTML emails to our customers, to help us track email response rates, identify when our emails are viewed, track whether our emails are forwarded, and conduct analytics.

 Log files.
 Most browsers collect certain information, such as your IP address, device type, screen resolution, operating system version and internet browser type and version.
 This information is gathered automatically and stored in log files.